OfficeDev/TrainingContent/O3658-10 Replacing Lists Created from Custom Templates/Lab.md

       clientContext.ExecuteQuery();
   }
   ```

   * This method loads all the files in the root directory of the original list, calculates their new Url and uses the **File.CopyTo** method.
   * An alternative implementation is to use the **MoveTo** method as shown here commented out.
   * This implementation does not cater for nested folder structure within the source library, additional work will be required if you need this feature.

 2. With the code in the console application now complete press **F5** or choose **Debug – Start Debugging** to run the console application and replace the ContosoLibrary.

-3. Once the console application has completed execution switch back to **Internet Explorer** and in the left hand navigation click on Site Contents.
+3. Once the console application has completed execution switch back to **Internet Explorer** and in the left hand navigation click on Site Contents:

   ![Contoso Library Tile](Images/ListReplacementLeftHandNavigation.png)

-4. Click on the **Contoso Library App** tile.
+4. Click on the **Contoso Library App** tile:

   ![Contoso Library App Tile](Images/ListReplacementContosoLibraryAppTile.png)

-5. The new Contoso Library should now show with any of the content which was present in the original library.
+5. The new ContosoLibraryApp should now show with any of the content which was present in the original library.